-&lt;sup>8 The ADWG use the indicator E. coli interchangeably with thermos-tolerant coliforms.
+8 The ADWG use the indicator E. coli interchangeably with thermos-tolerant coliforms.

-Indicator H4-Number of zones where chemical compliance was achieved H4a-Total number of zones Definition The total number of zones within the utility's water supply system that achieved compliance with the health related chemical requirements of the water quality guidelines or standard during the reporting year (zones).
-The total number of the water supply system zones used in the assessment chemical compliance for the reporting (zones).
-Generally, the methodology for calculating chemical and radiological criteria used for determining compliance is specified by the health regulator in each jurisdiction and if so, this should be used.
-In the absence of such specification, the guidance in the ADWG should be used as interpreted below: Health-related physical or chemical compliance General supporting notes substances in a water supply system.
-Each characteristics, and based on carrying out neither physically nor economically feasible to test on an ongoing basis for all stances in a water supply system.
-Each water supply system will have its own key racteristics, and based on carrying out a risk assessment of those characteristics, outline monitoring program for these characteristics will be determined.
+, Indicator H4-Number of zones where chemical compliance was achieved Definition The total number of zones within the utility's water supply system that achieved compliance with the health related chemical requirements of the water quality guidelines or standard during the reporting year (zones).
+General supporting notes Generally, the methodology for calculating chemical and radiological criteria used for determining compliance is specified by the health regulator in each jurisdiction and if so, this should be used.
+In the absence of such specification, the guidance in the ADWG should be used as interpreted below: Health-related physical or chemical compliance It is neither physically nor economically feasible to test on an ongoing basis for all substances in a water supply system.
+Each water supply system will have its own key characteristics, and based on carrying out a risk assessment of those characteristics, a routine monitoring program for these characteristics will be determined.
 It is therefore common for water businesses to monitor regularly for contaminants such as disinfection by-products, whereas a wide range of other non-key characteristics will be monitored only irregularly or when changes in the supply system (e.g. seasonal changes) warrant increased routine monitoring frequency.

-Some chemical parameters are likely to be monitored in each zone, while others may be monitored in source or treated waters supplying a number of zones.
+General supporting Some chemical parameters are likely to be monitored in each zone, while others may be monitored in source or treated waters supplying a number of zones.
 Chemical contaminants in a water supply system are generally a chronic issue: ingestion must be above a guideline value for a long time before harm is caused.
+The notescontinued

-The ADWG therefore suggest that for health related parameters 'each excursion beyond a guideline value should be a trigger for further action , and this generally means more extensive sampling to confirm contaminant levels above the guideline level.
+ADWG therefore suggest that for health related parameters 'each excursion beyond a guideline value should be a trigger for further action 9, and this generally means more extensive sampling to confirm contaminant levels above the guideline level.
 While the ADWG are not definitive, they also state that 'for all health related characteristics, a reasonable objective is to be confident that the 95th percentile of results over the preceding 12 months should be less than the guideline value'.
-This means that the upper bound of the 95th confidence interval for the percentile should be less than the guideline value.
+This means that the upper bound of the 95th confidence interval for the percentile should be less than the guideline value.10